wdparker93/wdparker93/README.md

-Hello!
+- 👋 Hi, I’m Will Parker
+- 👀 I’m interested in data science and software development
+- 📫 You can reach me via email at wdparker93@gmail.com or via LinkedIn at https://www.linkedin.com/in/william-parker-215877aa/

 In the interest of preserving academic integrity and my own privacy, I have made several of my repositories private.

-If you would like to view one of my repositories you may reach out me via email.
+If you have arrived here expecting to see a repository full of code, or if you would like to view one of my repositories, please reach out to me via email or LinkedIn.

-- 👋 Hi, I’m William Parker
-- 👀 I’m interested in data science and software development
-- 📫 You can reach me via email at wdparker93@gmail.com